February 21, 2022

 - Provides a clear roadmap for consistently communicating with employees, so they feel informed about goals for your organization, or a specific initiative, so they can take action and help achieve those goals;

-- Keeps the internal communications team focused and guides their efforts so they’re spending their time on the right things that are most important to the business in a most efficient and effective way; and
+- Keeps the internal communications team focused and guides their efforts, so they’re spending their time on the right things that are most important to the business in a most efficient and effective way;

-- Enables important conversations and engagement with business leaders and partners about internal communication strategies that can best deliver on key business needs and opportunities.
+- Enables important conversations and engagement with business leaders and partners about internal communication strategies that can best deliver on key business needs and opportunities; and

-Think of a great internal communications plan like your roadmap for how to take your communications forward so you can move employees to action.
+Think of a great internal communications plan as your roadmap for how to take your communications forward, so you can move employees to action, drive value for your organization, and demonstrate strategic impact.

 Are you ready to create your own Communication Plan?